Rudd-O/qubes-shared-folders/doc/authorization-design.md

 If the user accepts this, then the decision data will be stored in dom0, on a dictionary keyed by the first 64 characters of the SHA256 hash of (origin, target, folder) — we will call this hash the decision fingerprint.

-Then dom0 creates (much like `policy.RegisterArgument` does today) a policy `allow` element (based on the decision the user made) that permits the client qube to access the server qube's `ruddo.ConnectToFolder` service (in charge of establishing the `diod` server-side of the file share service) but *only when the correct argument is supplied*.
+Then dom0 creates (much like `policy.RegisterArgument` does today) a policy `allow` element (based on the decision the user made) that permits the client qube to access the server qube's `ruddo.ConnectToFolder` service (in charge of establishing the `qfsd` server-side of the file share service) but *only when the correct argument is supplied*.

 The decision fingerprint is then returned to the client VM.